github167/docker-example/telegram/coreos/README.md

 From https://github.com/epfl-dojo/telegram-coreos-update

-docker run command in dockerfile
+1. docker run command in dockerfile

+2. Modify the dockerfile

+a. line12: FROM node

+b. add line "COPY secrets.json /usr/src/app/"

-# Telegram CoreOs update bot
+Telegram CoreOs update bot
 A telegram bot which send CoreOs updates [@CoreOSbot](https://t.me/CoreOSbot)

 When running [...] you will be able to use some of these commands: